georgelza/MongoCreator-GoProducer-avro/README.md

 11. Using Kafka source connector extract the various Mongo collections onto new Kafka topics.
 ToDo
 12. Using X Python applications echo the messages from the 4 topics onto the terminal.
 ToDo

+## Note:

+You can point the devlab-hms-postgres (as a first version) environment to connect to a remote Minio store. see the ./conf/ directory for the flink-conf-x.yaml & hive-site-x.xml files.
+Configure these to point to the Minio location.
+Also remember to update the .env file to point to the Minio location.
+The docker-compose.yml file contains a configs section which define which configuration files are pushed into the flink and sql-client containers.

 ## Using the app.